George Lewis (clarinetist)

 George Lewis (born Joseph Louis Francois Zenon; July 13, 1900 – December 31, 1968) was an American jazz clarinetist who achieved his highest profile in the later decades of his life.

-Ancestry
+Early life

-Lewis was born in the French Quarter of New Orleans.
+Lewis was born in the French Quarter of New Orleans in 1900 and lived at 3327 De Armas Street in the Algiers section of New Orleans.
 Through his mother, Alice Zeno, his maternal great-great-grandmother was a Senegalese slave who was brought to Louisiana around 1803.
 Zeno's family retained some knowledge of Senegalese language and customs until Alice's generation.

-Personal
+Personal life

-George married Emma Zeno in 1918 in New Orleans they had four children, Mildred Zeno-Major; Joseph Zeno; William (Bill) Zeno; and George (Baby George).
+George married Emma Zeno in 1918 in New Orleans, they had four children, Mildred Zeno-Major; Joseph Zeno; William (Bill) Zeno; and George (Baby George).

 Musical career

 During the 1920s, he founded the New Orleans Stompers.
 In the decade he also worked with Chris Kelly, Buddy Petit, Kid Rena, and was a member of the Eureka Brass Band and the Olympia Orchestra.
 In the 1930s, he played with Bunk Johnson, De De Pierce, and Billie Pierce.
 He recorded with Johnson in the early 1940s and with Kid Shots Madison.
 Alan Lomax brought Lewis on a Rudi Blesh radio show in 1942 in which Lewis played "Woodchopper's Ball" by Woody Herman.

 Unable to earn enough money as a musician, he worked loading and unloading ships' cargo at docks of the Mississippi River.
 In 1944, Lewis was injured while working on the docks.
 A heavy container nearly crushed his chest.
 He practiced while convalescing in bed at his St. Phillips Street home in the French Quarter.
 His friends, banjoist Lawrence Marrero and double bassist Alcide Pavageau, brought their instruments to his bedside.
 Bill Russell brought his portable recorder and they recorded "Burgundy Street Blues", improvised blues song that was to become the Lewis signature piece.
 As Russell recorded Lewis, he occasionally gave new titles to interpretations of pop tunes, such as "New Orleans Hula" for "Hula Lou".
 These changes may have been made for copyright reasons, but occasionally it was because musicians reported the titles inaccurately to Russell.